 - 1. Preliminary identification of any circuit breaker short circuit capability limits exceeded as a result of the interconnection; - 2.
 Preliminary identification of any thermal overload or voltage limit violations resulting from the interconnection; - 3.
-Preliminary description and non-binding estimated cost of facilities required to interconnect the Generating Facility to the Transmission System, the time to construct such facilities, and to address the identified short circuit and power flow issues.
+Preliminary description and non-binding estimated cost of facilities required to increase generating capacity of the Generating Facility, the time to construct such facilities, and to address the identified short circuit and power flow issues.